-Get help with paying rent, utility bills, and other basic necessities
+Get financial help with paying rent, utility bills, and other basic necessities

 Christian Community Outreach assists a limited area of Marshall County.
 They may be able to help with paying light bills, rent, water bills, and sometimes prescription medications.
 The amount of financial aid paid out by the charity is limited, and is often up to $50.
 Also, in addition to help with those expenses, on the 1st Thursday and Saturday of the month they have food boxes and groceries available at the CCO Building at New Harmony.
 Call (256) 659-6802, or find assistance from Christian Community Outreach.